 - Agree to use your best endeavours to raise, as a team, the sponsorship target of £2,000 (£500 per person for a team of four).

 - Acknowledge the Event is organised by WWTW in order to raise funds for WWTW.

 - Understand the amount of funds raised by your team does not include the sums paid as entry fees, nor the funds which may be subsequently reclaimed by the charity in Gift Aid.

-- Understand that, unfortunately, failing to meet your fundraising pledge may result in refusal from subsequent WWTW challenges or events.
-If you have any concerns or worries on this though, speak to the fundraising team who are there to support you.
+- Because the aim of the event is to raise funds to support veterans, you understand that teams who don't make an effort to fundraise may be politely asked to reconsider taking up entry to subsequent WWTW challenges or events.
+If you have any concerns or worries on this, please speak to the fundraising team who are there to support you.

 - Agree that if, for any reason, you or any of your team members choose not to take up your place or the Event is cancelled, or you are not permitted to take part in the Event, all sponsorship forms and money collected must be forwarded to WWTW and will not be refunded.

 - Agree that no funds raised will be paid to any charity other than WWTW or used for any personal expenses.

 - Agree that valid details for all team members must be recorded at the point of application or by 1 May 2018.